-In my first staff interpreter job (in the US), I learned quickly that among the staff of native Spanish speakers, the expectation was to kiss (or air kiss) hello and goodbye on the cheek.
+In my first staff interpreter job (in the US), I learned quickly that among the staff of native Spanish speakers, the expectation was to kiss (or air kiss) hello and goodbye on the cheek, once.
 OK, got it.
 At that point, I’d recently lived in Central America for a year, where that was the custom.
 But the twist was that it was a Spanish speaking staff, but working in the US.
-Another hospital employee approached me one day in the hallway and asked me, “Who was that girl you were kissing this morning?”
+Another hospital employee approached me one day in the hallway and asked me giddily, “Who was that girl you were kissing this morning?”
 I was like, um, what?
+Oh, that.
 Noted: Conserving cultural norms within the dominant culture can seem…Weird to others.
 Be prepared to explain.

 Every time I went back to Costa Rica: OK, kiss on the cheek hello and goodbye.
 Got it.
 And nobody’s going to ask me who I was kissing and why, as it would be weird to NOT kiss.